ProsperWorks/redis-ick/README.md

 consumer set.

-Ick solves the Hot Data Starvation Problem by a subtle change in ICKADD.
-Unlike ZADD, which overwrites the old score when a message is re-added, or ZADD NX which always preserves the old score, ICKADD always takes the _min_ of the old and new scores.
+Ick solves the Hot Data Starvation Problem by a subtle change in Ick.ickadd.
+Unlike ZADD, which overwrites the old score when a message is re-added, or ZADD NX which always preserves the old score, Ick.ickadd always takes the _min_ of the old and new scores.
 Thus, Ick tracks the first-known ditry time for a message even when there is time skew in the producers.
 The longer entries stay in the consumer set, the more they implicitly percolate toward the cold end regardless of how many updates they receive.
 Ditto in the consumer set.
-Provided that all producers make a best effort to use only current or future timestamps when they call ICKADD, the ICKRESERVE batch will always include the oldest entries and there will be no starvation.
+Provided that all producers make a best effort to use only current or future timestamps when they call Ick.ickadd, the Ick.ickreserve batch will always include the oldest entries and there will be no starvation.

 Apology: I know that [Two-Phase Commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) has a